indro-robotics/delivery_bot/README.md

 Currently, the intelrealsense cameras are **NOT UTILIZED** under this codebase due to hardware limitations in the computer.
 Future versions will fix this issue and an autonomy system will be included.

-Branch naming convention follows this syntax: `<ROBOT_VERSION>-<DATE_OF_PUSH>` or in the case of development branches: `<ROBOT_VERSION>-dev`.
+Branch naming convention follows this syntax: `<ROBOT_VERSION>-<CODEBASE_VERSION>` or in the case of development branches: `<ROBOT_VERSION>-dev`.
 Developmental branches are used for testing new features and should not be installed on client robots.

 The version of your robot will be included in your documentation.